Balm of Gilead: Greco-Roman

 In the later days of Jewish history, the neighborhood of Jericho was believed to be the only spot where the true balsam grew, and even there its culture was confined to two gardens, the one twenty acres in extent, the other much smaller (Theophrastus).

 According to Josephus, the Queen of Sheba brought "the root of the balsam" as a present to King Solomon (Ant.
 8.6.6).

-In describing Palestine, Tacitus says that in all its productions it equals Italy, besides possessing the palm and the balsam (Hist.
+In describing Judaea, Tacitus says that in all its productions it equals Italy, besides possessing the palm and the balsam (Hist.
 5:6); and the far-famed tree excited the cupidity of successive invaders.
 By Pompey it was exhibited in the streets of Rome as one of the spoils of the newly conquered province in 65 BCE; and one of the wonderful trees graced the triumph of Vespasian in 79 CE.
 During the invasion of Titus, two battles took place at the balsam groves of Jericho, the last being to prevent the Jews in their despairing frenzy from destroying the trees.
 Then they became public property, and were placed under the protection of an imperial guard; but history does not record how long the two plantations survived.

 According to Pliny (Hist.
 Nat.
 12:54), the balsam-tree was indigenous only to Judea, but known to Diodorus Siculus (3:46) as a product of Arabia also.
 In Palestine, praised by other writers also for its balsam (Justinus, 36:3; Tacitus, Hist.
 5:6; Plutarchus, Vita Anton. c.
 36; Florus, Epitome bellorum 3.5.29; Dioscorides, De materia medica 1:18) this plant was cultivated in the environs of Jericho (Strabo, 16:763; Diodorus Siculus 2:48; 19:98), in gardens set apart for this use (Pliny, Hist.
 Nat.
 12:54; see Josephus, Ant.
 14.4.1; 15.4.2; War 1.6.6); and after the destruction of the state of Judea, these plantations formed a lucrative source of the Roman imperial revenue (see Diodorus Siculus 2:48).